apes-suite/aotus/README.md

 What is Built
 -------------

-For your convenience the Lua library is included in version 5.3.0 (released 2015-01-12).
+For your convenience the Lua library is included in version 5.3.1 (released 2015-06-10).
-Its objects are completely gathered into the final *libaotus* library, so it is only necessary to link against this single static library to gain the configuration features of aotus in your Fortran application.
+Its objects are completely gathered into the final *libaotus* library, so you only need to link against this single static library to gain the configuration features of Aotus in your Fortran application.
-Due to the compiler specific module information required by any application using the libaotus, the suggested approach to incorporate libaotus is to include its building in the build process of the final application.
+Due to the compiler specific module information required by any application using libaotus, the suggested approach to incorporate libaotus is to include its building in the build process of the final application.
 This is straight forward if waf is used for the complete project.
 But also in other build environments it should not be too hard to make use of the generated *build* directory.
-Yet if you would rather install the *libaotus.a* and the module files into a *$PREFIX* directory, you can make use of:
+Yet, if you would rather install the *libaotus.a* and the module files into a *$PREFIX* directory, you can make use of:

 ~~~~~~~~~~~{.sh}